Articles

 Amy Elliott Amy Elliott

-· 14 min read · October 11th, 2022
+· 21 min read · June 17th, 2025

 A list full of valid email addresses is crucial to make your campaigns successful, while invalid emails are dangerous for your deliverability.
 You need to deal with them before it’s too late!

-Sending emails to invalid email addresses will result in your message hard bouncing.
+Sending emails to invalid email addresses will result in your messages hard bouncing.
 Continue sending to them and Internet Service Providers (ISPs) will take notice—your sender reputation and therefore your email deliverability will suffer.
 Before you know it, your emails will be headed straight to the spam folders of your valid subscribers too, or even worse: they’ll be blocked completely.

 When you reach the end you’ll be ready to tackle your list to keep it clean and healthy!
 Let’s go!